 Premium Service Lookup for Dynamics 365 CDS/CRM

-The Microsoft Dynamics 365 toolkit offers a Premium Service Lookup component which provides lookup capabilities by searching records in Dynamics 365 CE/CRM or CDS instance.
-The Premium Service Lookup (also short for "PSL" below) component was first introduced in our v21.1 release, any prior versions will not have the component.
-The Premium Service Lookup component is a shared component that is shipped by a few other Integration Toolkits including SSIS Productivity Pack, Dynamics 365, HubSpot, and NetSuite toolkit since the v21.1 release.
+The SSIS Integration Toolkit for Microsoft Dynamics 365 offers a Premium Service Lookup component that provides lookup capabilities by searching records in Dynamics 365 CE/CRM or CDS instances.
+The Premium Service Lookup component, short for "PSL", was first introduced in our v21.1 release, any prior versions will not have the it.

 • General